-The Levine Campus is home to Business, International and General Studies programs.
-Our full-service campus also provides college preparatory, GED and college transfer classes, as well as Corporate and Continuing Education training.
+The Levine Campus offers Business, International and General Studies programs.
+Our full-service campus also provides college preparatory, GED and college transfer classes, as well as Corporate and Continuing Education classes.
 The facility includes two art rooms, two biology and three chemistry flex labs, two Student Technology Centers, two dance/aerobics rooms, a fitness/weight room, a Transfer Resource Center and an Academic Learning Center, which includes tutoring, a Language Lab and Placement and Course Testing Services.
 Our programs provide entry level to advanced educational options and allow students to earn degrees, diplomas, certificates or professional certifications.

 Levine Campus is home to the following programs: